 What’s the difference between a savings account and a health savings account?

-A savings account is a type of bank account where you can deposit money and earn interest on the balance.
+A savings account is a bank account where you can deposit money and earn interest on the balance.
 A health savings account (HSA) is a type of savings account that can be used to pay for medical expenses.
 HSAs are only available to people who have high-deductible health insurance plans.
 Money contributed to an HSA is not taxed, and the money in the account can be used tax-free to pay for qualified medical expenses.

 What’s the difference between a money market account and a savings account?